sarahikeda/moviwiki/README.md

     * Add placeholder if poster doesn't exist.
     * Keep Rating star filled in if selected (the `onClick` event) so user gets feedback that their rating is received
     * Make app responsive
-    * Implement ratings and comments are associated with user, to ensure they can only leave one rating/comment per movie (pass user info when comment and rating are saved, and do a check for existing user rating before save).
+    * Associate reviews with a user, to ensure they can only leave one review per movie (pass user info when comment and rating are saved, and do a check for existing user rating before save).
-    * Associate Comment and Rating in a join table called Review, which stores both of their ids + the movie.